 - retrospective appraisal

 - probate appraisal

-Retrospective appraisals are fairly common in estate settlement situations.
+Retrospective aappraisals are fairly common in estate settlement situations.
 These property valuation services involve appraising a home based on a ‘prior date,’ which is typically the owner’s date of death.
 This is why estate appraisals are often referred to as ‘date of death’ appraisals.
-In addition to needing a retrospective or date of death appraisal during the settlement process, often the ordering party will also request a ‘current value’ appraisal in order to determine current market value of the estate for purposes of sale or settlement between heirs.
+In addition to needing a retrospective or date of death appraisal during the settlement process, often the ordering party will also request a ‘current value’ appraisal in order to determine the current market value of the estate for purposes of sale or settlement between heirs.

-Our Chief Appraiser, Matt Frentheway, has over 15 years experience in the role of financial advisor and/or appraiser.
+Our Chief Appraiser, Matt Frentheway, has over 15 years of experience in the role of financial advisor and/or appraiser.
 In fact, a large number of attorneys, accountants, and financial planners have come to rely on Matt Frentheway and Aspen Appraisal Group for our opinion of values and property valuation services when formulating Utah real estate property values during estate settlement proceedings.

 Call today with any questions you might have or schedule an appointment for an estate settlement.
 You can also receive a free quote by clicking here.
 If you aren’t sold yet, see what others are saying about Aspen Appraisal Group by clicking here.